The Daltons (Lucky Luke): The fictional cousins

 Morris regretted killing off the Dalton gang, who were popular with readers.
 Thus, he created a second quartet, introduced as cousins of the historic persons.
 By this point, he had made the series more humorous, with violence featured as slapstick and less lethal.
 The entirely fictional brothers are Joe, Jack, William and Averell.
 They look just like their "cousins".
-Each is taller than the previous one, though they vary in personality: from Joe the hot-tempered leader to the dim-witted, childlike Averell who thinks chiefly about food.
+Each is taller than the previous one, though they vary in personality: from Joe the hot-tempered leader to the goofy, dim-witted, childlike Averell who thinks chiefly about food.
 These Daltons are featured in many of Lucky Luke's adventures, typically breaking out of jail at the beginning and being sent back by Luke at the end.
 The prison dog Rantanplan is often assigned to help Luke in tracking them down.

-The Daltons also appear in a spin-off series Rantanplan, as well as many episodes of various Lucky Luke animated series.
+The Daltons also appear in a spin-off series, Rantanplan, as well as many episodes of various Lucky Luke animated series.
 In another spin-off, Lucky Kid, they appeared in a story titled "Oklahoma Jim," in which they meet Lucky Luke for the first time as kids.